-Up to nine hours of Master of Theology (ThM) credit and/or nine hours of Doctor of Ministry credit may be transferred from other accredited seminaries, with the total transfer hours not to exceed nine hours of credit.
+Up to nine hours from a Master of Theology (ThM) and/or Doctor of Ministry credit may be transferred into the DMin.
 Students may request consideration for transfer of credit once they have applied for admission.

 Grading

 Coursework is usually divided between pre-residency, residency, and post-residency assignments.
 Pre-residency assignments are generally due at the first class session.
 Post-residency assignments are due up to three months from the last class session, but prior to the end of the semester in which the intensive is offered.